 Grav’s development is driven by its community.
 Users can easily provide feedback and make suggestions, or even submit their own code through GitHub.
 This is one of the key aspects of Grav that makes it so unique.
 It isn’t a product being created to fit the limited needs of a single person or company.
 It’s a simple, yet highly versatile solution made to meet the needs of all of its users.
 However, this does not mean Grav is growing into a bloated platform, Grav will continue to focus on performance while balancing features and functionaliy, but still ensuring the core is as lean as possible.

 As we mentioned in a blog post earlier this week, Grav passed an important milestone of 3,000 stars on GitHub, making it the #2 most popular PHP CMS on GitHub!
 This was a tremendous accomplishment, especially considering the GitHub community’s reputation for selectively supporting the open source projects its members believe in the most.

-The entire Grav development team has been actively communicating with the user community through Slack, a real-time web-based chat application accessible directly from the Grav website, and GitHub project pages.
+The entire Grav development team has been actively communicating with the user community through Discord, a real-time web-based chat application accessible directly from the Grav website, and GitHub project pages.
 There, over 600 members can share feedback, ask questions, and connect with other Grav users.